vincenzo-racca/resttemplate-retry/README.md

 transparently.

 ## How
-I used the Decorator design pattern to enrich the normal behavior of the RestTemplate with RetryTemplate:
+I extended the RestTemplate class to enrich his normal behavior, with RetryTemplate:

 `public class RestTemplateRetryable extends RestTemplate`

+## Article on my blog
+Read the article on my blog for more: https://www.vincenzoracca.com/en/blog/framework/spring/resttemplate-retry/